-The sales tax in Las Vegas is 8.1% and is added to food and drink bills.
-Hotel rooms on the Strip come with a 12% tax, while those in the Downtown area carry 13%.
+The sales tax in Las Vegas is 8.25% and is added to food and drink bills.
+Hotel rooms both on the Strip and Downtown come with a 13.35% tax.
 Taxes are also added to show tickets.

 Telephones Generally, Vegas hotel surcharges on long-distance and local calls are astronomical.
 You are often charged even for making a toll-free or phone-card call.
 You’re better off using your cellphone since pay phones are almost nonexistent these days.
 Some hotels are adding on an additional “resort fee” to the cost of the room, which sometimes covers local calls (as well as using the pool and other elements that ought to be givens).
 The fee can range from $3 to $25 per day.